ivoysey/agdademo/patter.md

               (a :: as) ++ (b ++ c)  ■
 ```

+contrast this sort of proof to something that you might see in Coq ---
+there's a lot more writing in the sense that i'm sure that there's some
+tactic that would do this for us, but it's much easier to use this proof
+term as a way to explain things between people.

 this also lets us get a handle on exactly when agda wants to reduce
 expressions. it's a little inconsistent with this, especially between
 versions of agda and under small changes to your program text.